WilliamC07/APCS-FinalProject/README.md

 * Use ReentrantLock instead of synchronized methods to prevent multiple threads having conflicting changes.
 * Use a global variable to check if the program is running so all threads stop at the same time and the program and quit with the ESCAPE button
 * Head.java controls all threads, CSVRepresentation, and CSVAccess to make code easier to read and understand.
+#### Samson
+* Removed Operations.java because it was unneccesary now
+* Updated HandleCommand so user can add, mulitply, and average the values of multiple cells and is not limited to two cells.
+* Updated UML Diagram